lithekod/protocols/README.md

 # protocols

-Protocols by the Lithe Kod council
+Protocols by the Lithe Kod board.